ArgentinaOfficial Name: Argentine Republic

 Domestic flight schedules can be unreliable.
 Occasional work stoppages, over-scheduling of flights, and technical problems can result in flight delays, cancellations, or missed connections.
 Consult local media or the airline company for information about possible strikes or slow-downs before planning travel within Argentina.

 Public transportation is generally reliable and safe.
 The preferred option for travel within Buenos Aires and other major cities is by radio taxi or "remise" (private car with driver).
 The best way to obtain safe taxis and remises is to call for one or go to an established stand, rather than hailing one on the street.
 Hotels, restaurants, and other businesses can order remises or radio taxis, or provide phone numbers for such services, upon request.
 Passengers on buses, trains, and the subway should be alert for pickpockets, especially during rush hours.
 Passengers should also be aware that these forms of transport are sometimes interrupted by strikes or work stoppages.
-Inter-urban passenger train service has been significantly replaced by bus and plane service as a feasible and reliable option for most travelers.
+There have been accidents involving inter-urban trains in Buenos Aires in the past year resulting in passenger injuries and deaths, and inter-urban passenger train service has been significantly replaced by bus and plane service as a feasible and reliable option for most travelers.

 CRIME: Most U.S. citizens visit Argentina without incident.
 Nevertheless, street crime in the larger cities, especially greater Buenos Aires and Mendoza, is a problem for residents and visitors alike.
 As in any big city, visitors to Buenos Aires and popular tourist destinations should be alert to muggers, pickpockets, scam artists, and purse-snatchers on the street, in hotel lobbies, at bus and train stations, and in cruise ship ports.
 Be careful in San Telmo, an older traditional neighborhood specializing in antique stores, and La Boca neighborhood (home to the famous “Caminito” street and “Boca Juniors” soccer stadium) in Buenos Aires, where violent robberies have been occurring with increasing frequency.
 Tourists who go to La Boca should limit their visit to the designated tourist areas during daylight hours.